kallhoffa/argbase/CONTRIBUTING.md

 Don't hesitate to ask questions.
 We're here to help!
 You can:

 - Open an issue
-- Join our Discord
-- Email the maintainers
 - Check the documentation

 ## Recognition